ocoulson/ocoulson.github.io/_posts/2021-05-21-using-zio-zlayers.md

 ```
 Where the `A` type is what we want to get back, the `E` type is a possible failure type (such as a Scala Throwable) and the `R` type is an Environment type, something that this effect requires in order to be executed.

-Our service already returns ZIO effects, in the form of `Tasks` and `UIOs`, these are 2 type aliases for ZIO where the `R` type is Any (or 'no environment needed');
+Our service already returns ZIO effects, in the form of `UIOs`, a type alias for ZIO where the `R` type is Any (or 'no environment needed') and the `E` type is Nothing (no errors thrown);

 In order to define a service which can be injected as an `R` type, we'll follow the `ZIO Service Pattern` which has 4 main parts:
-  - A trait `OurService` defining our functions that return effects
+  1. A trait `OurService` defining our functions that return effects
-  - A type alias for a Has[OurService]
+  2. A type alias for a Has[OurService]
-  - An implementation of `OurService` in a ZLayer which can be provided to code that requires a `Has[OurService]` in the `R` type.
+  3. An implementation of `OurService` in a ZLayer which can be provided to code that requires a `Has[OurService]` in the `R` type.
-  - And finally some functions to be able to create the effects with the `R` type requirement.
+  4. And finally some functions to be able to create the effects with the `R` type requirement.

 So if we take our CatService trait from before:
 ```scala